Hot foil printing in Edinburgh

 Traditional foil blocking/stamping

 A brass die is created which is then heated up and the foil is “stamped” onto paper or card with pressure.
-Speciality thick and textured cards can be used with this method.
-An beautiful and unique embossed or debossed feel on the media is achieved.
+Speciality extra thick and textured cards can be used with this method, a beautiful and unique embossed or debossed feel on the card is achieved.